Xilinx/versal-restart-trd/sw/yocto-layers/meta-vssr-trd/recipes-apps/vssr-trd/vssr-trd/notebooks/data/apu_hb_test.md

 em_set_action 0x28110000 0x2 0x1
 ```

 This configures the healthy boot monitoring for APU subsystem by PLM.
-The minimum timeout value for which PLM will wait to allow subsytem mark itself healthy is configured for 120 seconds in this case.
+The minimum timeout value for which PLM will wait to allow subsystem mark itself healthy is configured for 120 seconds in this case.
 If the subsystem fails to mark itself healthy with in 120 seconds, PLM assumes that the subsystem failed to boot properly and triggers SRST (system wide reset)

 The subsystem marks itself healthy by issuing `XPm_InitFinalize` .
 The Linux system, when complete all the boot activities, calls XPm_InitFinalize to finalize its PM requirements.
 When Linux fails (or is not allowed) to boot, this never called and hence PLM will trigger the recovery.